Operation Lalgarh: Participation of women

 The adivasi women of Lalgarh attending a meeting.

-Adivasi women have come forward in a big way to carry forth this movement.
-Each 10 persons committee has 5 women members.
-This involvement of women came naturally to the adivasis who have a more equal society when it comes to gender.
-The participation of women in meetings and rallies are also remarkable.
-The atrocities over the women of Lalgarh have been excessive, and the women since then never attend rallies unarmed.
-They bring along whatever is at hand.
-Bows, arrows, knives, swords, scythes, axes, sticks, brooms and so on.
-The attack on the dawn of 5 November has been most brutal on the women with one of them losing her sight, as the butt of a police rifle landed on it.
+Many Adivasi women have come forward to carry forth this movement.
+Every 10 persons committee has 5 women members.
+This involvement of women came naturally to the adivasis who have a more gender-equal society.
+Women also commonly participate in meetings and rallies.
+The atrocities over the women of Lalgarh have been excessive, and the women since then never attend rallies unarmed, bringing bows, arrows, knives, swords, scythes, axes, sticks, brooms.
+The attack on the dawn of 5 November has been most brutal on the women, with one of them losing her sight, as the butt of a police rifle landed on it.
 Another woman of Lalghar was manhandled and left unconscious in broad daylight as she tried preventing the police who dragged away her husband who happens to be a local Jharkhand Party leader while they were buying medicines.
-All this adding to the severe torture and repression of women have led to the present consolidation of the adivasi women, or so they claim.
+This has added to the torture and repression of women, leading to the present consolidation of the adivasi women.